An introduction to human grooming

 Pressure strokes are used to unfold the folds in your skin by crushing them.

-If you put some pressure on the folds with your nail or fingertip, you open them up and destroy their foundation.
+If you put some pressure on the folds with your nail, you open them up, and break down their foundation.

-You want to open or crush any hardened structure you meet.
+You want to open or flatten any hardened surface or detail you encounter.

 Exert all the force you can without hurting yourself.

-This action may leave nail marks on your skin, but they should fade out in a few minutes.
+This action may leave nail marks on your skin, but they should fade within a few minutes.

-If they don't, reduce the pressure you put on your finger.
+If they don't, reduce the pressure you apply with your finger.

-Most pressure strokes are short in duration; lasting less than five seconds.
+Most pressure strokes are short in duration; they last less than five seconds.

 Short pressure strokes are the most used grooming gesture.

-With them, you can repeatedly crush and compress any skin defect or fold.
+With them, you can repeatedly flatten and compress any skin imperfection or fold.

 You can perform hundreds of short pressure strokes on a very small skin area.

-You rely on the information that comes from your figertip and from the skin location you are grooming to direct your efforts.
+You rely on information coming from your nail, your fingertip, and the skin you are grooming, to guide your efforts.

-You only resort to long pressure strokes when you feel that your nail or fingertip is positioned on a weak spot of the skin structure that you are trying to crush.
+You only resort to long pressure strokes when you feel that your nail is positioned on a fold crossing, a weak point in the skin structure that you're trying to crush.

-You will feel your nail penetrating your skin, while the cutaneous feature you are grooming gives in.
+• You will feel your nail penetrate your skin, as the cutaneous feature you are grooming yields under the pressure.

 Q: With today's technology, wouldn't there be a simpler and faster method?

-A: Your nails and fingertips are the most adequate and advanced tools for this task; because they are sensitive.
+A: Your nails are the most adequate and advanced tools for this task.

 You only want to pressure groom your skin where it is folded; not in between.

-With your nails and fingertips, you can discriminate between folded and unfolded skin areas.
+With your nails, you can discriminate between folded and unfolded skin areas.

 Superficial grooming